Are you wondering what are the best places to visit on a short Northern Ireland day trip from Dublin? I’ve got you covered!

 01. Giant’s Causeway

-Giant’s Causeway is by far the most visited sight in Northern Ireland.
+Giant’s Causeway is by far one of the most visited and beautiful places in Northern Ireland.
 The area boasts many interlocking basalt columns usually of hexagonal shape, which appeared as a result of an old volcanic eruption.

 According to a popular legend, the columns are the remains of a causeway made by the Irish giant Fionn Mac Cumhaill (Finn MacCool) to meet his Scottish arch-enemy Benandonner, which previously challenged him to a fight.

-There are 2 alternative endings to the tale: in one the Irish giant defeats his Scottish counterpart and in the other, he flees back home after realizing that his foe is way bigger than he is.
-However, Benandonner gives chase, so Fionn turns for help from his wife who disguises him as a baby.
+There are 2 alternative endings to the tale: in one the Irish giant defeats his Scottish counterpart and in the other, he flees back home after realizing that his foe is way bigger than him.
+As Benandonner gives chase, Fionn turns for help from his wife who disguises him as a baby.

 When the Scottish giant arrives, he sees the huge ‘baby’ and guesses that his father must be a giant among giants, therefore he quickly runs back to Scotland in fright.
 While doing so he also destroys the causeway to make sure Fionn can’t pursue him.